 Beyond this value as an elemental self-care ritual, there are a few other major reasons why more women are vaginal steaming every day.
 These include:

-- Postpartum care: In addition to being the subject of an innovative research study, this is the most well-documented historical reason for vaginal steaming.
+- Postpartum care: In addition to being the subject of a recent innovative research study, this is the most well-documented historical reason for vaginal steaming.

 - General cleansing: Many women report that vaginal steaming helps clear out excess matter from the uterus and vaginal canal.

-- Fertility: Many women, herbal practitioners, and doctors are using and recommending vaginal steaming as part of an integrative approach to maximizing fertility.
+- Preparing for pregnancy: Many women, herbal practitioners, and doctors are using and recommending vaginal steaming as part of an integrative approach to cleanse and prepare the uterus for pregnancy.

-- Menopause/perimenopause relief: V-steaming experts and individual women are reporting on the positive effects of vaginal steaming during this phase of womanhood.
+- Transitioning into menopause and beyond: V-steaming experts and individual women are reporting on the positive effects of vaginal steaming during this phase of womanhood.

 The practice is known as “j-wa hoon” in Korea (also commonly referenced as “chai-yok”), “bajos” in Central America,4 “Bakera” in Indonesia,2 and many other names in places like Sweden, Latvia, Turkey, and Ghana, to name a few.
 It has been reported that vaginal steaming is “as common in Belize and Central America as drinking peppermint tea.”5 There are also many reports of the practice in Africa, where it very likely could have originated, but these are less documented in scientific literature.